Code-Institute-Submissions/the_appleshop_reloaded/README.md

 * HTML for browser presentation, https://www.w3.org/html/
 * CSS with SCSS and BOOTSTRAP for styling the frontend.
-* JAVASCRIPT for handling of form validation and DOM frontend
+* JAVASCRIPT for popup and form handling
 * JQUERY for manipulation of DOM elements, https://jquery.com
 * PYTHON with DJANGO 1.11.29 is used for backend engine, https://www.python.org/
 * JINJA2 used as templating language on HTML files.
 * AWS for uploaded product and review images, https://aws.amazon.com
 * HEROKU for deploying project to the web, https://heroku.com/
 * FONTAWESOME for icons, https://fontawesome.com/
-* BOOTSTRAP for using styles for forms and other elements.
+* BOOTSTRAP for using styles for forms and other elements, https://getbootstrap.com
 * BALSAMIQ has been used for creation of wireframes, https://balsamiq.com/
 * AUTOPREFIXER was used to get the CSS vendor codes, https://autoprefixer.github.io/
-* YAML for converting back database dictionary-string into dictionary
+* YAML for converting back database dictionary-string into dictionary, https://pyyaml.org/wiki/PyYAMLDocumentation
-* TRAVIS-CI for CI/CD testing
+* TRAVIS-CI for CI/CD testing, https://travis-ci.org
-* GITHUB for code version handling
+* GITHUB for code version handling, https://github.com